 - IP ratings: while the Tile Sport and Style are hermetically sealed, some Tiles are merely dust protected.

 - Sirens: the sirens range from the noise levels of a garbage disposal to a shot gun with the Tile Slim.

 We’ll get into more detail later.
 For now, let’s talk design.

-Design of the Tile Mate, Tile Slim, Tile Pro, Tile Style, and Tile Sport
+Design of the Tile Mate, Tile Slim, Tile Pro, Tile Sticker, Tile Style, and Tile Sport

 All of the trackers have a nice, simple look, but my personal favorite is the Tile Style.
 The gold accents are great for that extra zhuzh.
 The slimmest tracker is the Tile Slim, hence the name.
 If you’re looking for something lightweight, the Tile Mate is only seven grams.

-Like I said, all of the Tile trackers will work in temperatures from 14 to 140 degrees Fahrenheit.
+Like I said, all of the Tile trackers will work in temperatures from 14 to 140 degrees Fahrenheit, although the Sticker’s range goes up to 149.
 Now, maybe this is just because I’m writing this review in the dead of winter, but 14 degrees does not seem cold enough to me.
 Just a few days ago it was six degrees out- six!
 Still, you may not care about this if you’re lucky enough to live in a warm climate, but it’s definitely something to keep in mind.

 Now let’s talk durability.
 While I hope my tracker isn’t covered in debris, knowing me this is a real possibility.
 That’s why I always look at a tracker’s IP rating.
 IP ratings determine how protected an item is from both solids and liquids.
 While the rating’s first number applies to solids, the second number applies to liquids.